CompassionApp/Compassion/docs/simulator-setup.md

    - Or, pull down on the list of projects and it should discover your machine.
 Of course, make sure you're on the same network (phone is using wifi) and make sure Metro/`yarn start` is running.
 1. Done!
 You should be able to use your phone as a test device.
    - **Tip:** To open the dev menu, you need to shake your phone physically to get it to appear.

+You may have to run `expo client:install:ios` to update the Expo Go client on the simualtor.